Tiny Vipers: Critical reception

 Tiny Vipers has received widespread acclaim for her ability to create emotionally resonant and sonically innovative music.
-Her work has been featured in outlets like Pitchfork, Exclaim!, and Seattle Weekly.
+Her work has been featured in outlets like Pitchfork, KEXP, Exclaim!, and Seattle Weekly.
 Critics frequently note her evocative storytelling and the immersive quality of her recordings.
 The New York Times stated Tiny Vipers "[is] not telling stories; she’s after incantation and trance,” described her music as “achingly beautiful, an exercise in minimalism that still conveys profound emotional depth.”